 Since 2008, the Singapore-Cambridge General Certificate of Education (GCE) Normal Level examination has been segregated into the Singapore-Cambridge GCE Normal (Technical) Level (GCE N(T)-Level) and GCE Normal (Academic) Level (GCE N(A)-Level) examinations.

 The GCE N(T)-Level examination is offered annually to:

 - Students from mainstream schools in Singapore who are taking N(T) courses* in Secondary Four.

 *The students who excel in specific subjects may be allowed to take the examinations for some subjects at the GCE Normal (Academic)-Level.

 - Private candidates who have met the eligibility criteria to register for the GCE N(T)-Level examination.

-The Singapore Examinations and Assessment Board, Ministry of Education (MOE) Singapore, and the University of Cambridge International Examinations are the joint examining authorities for the GCE N(T)-Level examination.
+The Singapore Examinations and Assessment Board, Ministry of Education (MOE) Singapore, and Cambridge Assessment International Education are the joint examining authorities for the GCE N(T)-Level examination.

 School candidates may also register to sit for MOE-Institute of Technical Education (ITE) Applied Subjects, through their schools, in addition to the GCE N(T)-Level subjects.